Category Archives: Peter Graves

 However, this film is heavy on the drama side and a deep cynicism that network television shows cannot match.

 A group of American soldiers is held in a POW camp by Germans.
-Somehow any escape plan is realized by the Germans.
+Somehow, the Germans realized an escape plan.
 A whodunit ensues to find out who the mole is and his motivations.
-Liberties are taken- I doubt the real German soldiers would be as nice as they are depicted in the film.
+Liberties are taken- I doubt the real German soldiers would be as lovely as the film depicts.

 William Holden stars as the cynic of the camp and the likely suspect, but is he the culprit?